One of your top-performing employees calls you out of nowhere, and tells you they are resigning.

 What is Employee Retention?

-Employee retention refers to the act of keeping employees within an organization.
-(In 2022, within tighter financial times, this practice is sometimes called labor hoarding.)
-It’s beneficial not only for business owners but also for its workers.
+Employee retention is the act of keeping employees within an organization, and the practice is beneficial for business owners and workers.

 Why Do Employees Leave?